San Giovanni Battista dei Genovesi

-San Giovanni Battista dei Genovesi (Saint John the Baptist of the Genoans) is a Roman Catholic church on via Anicia in the Trastevere district of Rome.
+San Giovanni Battista dei Genovesi (Saint John the Baptist of the Genoans in English) is a Roman Catholic church on via Anicia in the Trastevere district of Rome.
 It is the regional church for Genoa.

+History

+The church was the national church of the Genoese residing in Rome.
 It was built between 1481 and 1492 by the wealthy Genoan Meliaduce Cicala, treasurer of the Camera Apostolica.
-It was an addition to a hospital for Genoese sailors which Cicala built at porto di Ripa Grande.
-In 1533 the Confraternity of Genoans was founded to administer the church and the hospital - the latter continued to function until the mid 18th century.
+The church takes its name from the ancient hospital where Genoese sailors were received and treated, as soon as they disembarked in the nearby Port of Ripa Grande.
+In 1533, the Confraternity of Genoans was founded to administer the church and the hospital, which continued to function until the mid 18th century.
+The former hospital is still accessible from via Anicia.

 The church was rebuilt in 1737, with an apse added to its facade.
-It was then little altered until the mid 19th century, when a new facade was added and the interior redesigned.

-In 1890 the confraternity was renamed Opera Pia.
+It was not altered until the mid 19th century when a new facade with two floors and Doric pilasters were added.
+The interior was redesigned with a single nave and three altars.
+The coat-of-arms of the city of Genova, crowned by a tympanum and a bell tower, can be seen above the entrance.
+In 1890, the confraternity was renamed Opera Pia.

+There is a 15th-century portal which leads into the Renaissance cloister that is the work of Baccio Pontelli, the architect of Sixtus IV.
+In the center of the courtyard-garden there are oranges, lemon and mandarin trees, myrtle hedges, acanthus plants, and climbing roses in the 15th-century travertine well standing in the centre, with two columns that date to the 14th century.
+In 1588, the first palm tree of Rome was planted.
+The cloister leads to the Oratorio di san Giovanni Battista dei Genovesi, from the 16th century, with a coffered ceiling, and frescoes with Stories of the Virgin and John the Baptist.

+The following are the main ancient works: